 Often these organisations are convinced that the right people will know.
 Or that they will be told at the right time.

 Communication is like dating, it requires effort and an array of approaches if the right partner, customer or stakeholder is to be successfully wooed.

 In addition, saying nothing can be misconstrued as hiding something.
 This in turn invites suspicion which impacts negatively on future communication efforts.

 Do something, say something organisation

 Many organisations fall into this category with varying degrees of success.
 Those that fail in this area may regress into the ‘do something, say nothing’ category.
 The once bitten twice shy approach.

-The important take home message for this group is not about just about saying something but how it is said and that everyone in the organisation is on the same page.
+The important take-home message for this group is not just about saying something but how it is said and that everyone in the organisation is on the same page.
 ‘Washing’ in its various forms can occur because communication within the organisation is lacking.

 Here are some simple guidelines